elicia4/linux_notes/commands/lsof.md

   open file.
 - The next is `PID`, that pertains to the process that has that file open.
 - `TID` is "thread identifier"
 - `TASKCMD` is "task command".
-It's the same as the command itself.
-It's often the same as the command
+Generally this will be the same as the process named in the COMMAND  column, but some task implementations (e.g., Linux) permit a task to change its command name.
 - `USER` lets you know which user created the process.
 Use `grep` to narrow the output down
 - `TYPE` contains what kind of object the item happens to be: a directory, a